unicode-org/message-format-wg/spec/formatting.md

 for each _placeholder_.
-If an implementation supports formatting to something other than a string (such as a sequence of parts), the directionality of each _placeholder_ needs to be available to the caller.
+If an implementation supports formatting to something other than a string (such as a sequence of parts), the directionality of each formatted _placeholder_ needs to be available to the caller.

 If a formatted _expression_ itself contains spans with differing directionality, its formatter SHOULD perform any necessary processing, such as inserting controls or